Skip to main content

 An ultrasound scan is used in screening.

-This is a safe, painless and reliable test.
+This is a safe and painless test.

 There are no risks with ultrasound screening.